kabads/kabads.github.io/content/tech/2026-05-24-battleships-go-learning.md

 I have been learning more [Go](https://go.dev) over the past week or so.
 I decided a good project would be a battleship game, but I prefer games where there is quite a bit of automation (this one was wholly automated).
 Basically, we create a grid, and somewhere in the grid is a single ship (x, y coordinates).
 The goal is to find that.
 The first strategy was randomly finding it.
 This was amazingly inefficient, so the next strategy was to provide min/max concept, whereby after an incorrect search, we provide how far away we are from the correct coordinates.

-The next improvement after providing min / max, was to choose a random coordinate within this range.
+The next improvement after providing min / max, was to choose a set of random coordinates within this range.
 This was more efficient, but not the best method.
 The next iteration was to find the midpoint of the range - this meant that we reduced the range by 50% every time.
 Another efficiency saving.

 Then I decided to run many games.
 Until this point, I had only been running one battleship game, but comparing the two search strategies (random and midpoint).
 With random searches, you will get a high variance of results.
 To reduce the variance, we can run many games, and then get an average of these results.